 It totally convinced me that I needed to get on board with this email marketing thing, once and for all.
 Because I need to know that I could still generate an income if page views fell further.
 Having an email list takes the edge off the fear that income might evaporate overnight.

 If you are blogging for profit, I hate to say it, but you need to be serious about email.
 If you choose not to grow an email list, you are choosing to build your blog on a sandy foundation.

 So, if you are ready to take your blog income into your own hands, do these things NOW:

 - Create an awesome opt in freebie (sometimes called a “lead magnet” or “freemium”).
 I have a subscriber library for my readers, full of awesome stuff like printable baby month milestone cards, printable nursery art, printable coloring pages… a free ebook download (on living with anxiety), and I’m always adding to it.
-(If you’re interested you can grab the password for the library here!)
+(If you’re interested you can !)

 - Invest in a good email capturing plugin – I use thrive leads.
 So when I say… get on my email list here to receive monthly blog income reports, that is the plugin there, making that email capture work.
 Or I can paste it in down here like this: